chenjianlong/light-blog/README.md

 light-blog
 ==========

-This is a blog platform use weepy
+This is a blog platform use webpy